Volcanic eruption, Hawaii, May 2018

 07 May 2018

 A volcano on Hawaii’s Big Island erupted on Thursday, May 3, 2018, prompting the evacuation of over 1,700 residents.
-The Kilauea volcano erupted again over the weekend of May 19th.
-There are now two lava streams emptying into the Pacific Ocean and over 20 fissures have opened, spewing lava and dangerous sulfur dioxide into the air.
-Forty structures have been destroyed by lava thus far and a critical access point for thousands of residents, Highway 137, is now been breached by lava flow.
-The island is also experiencing multiple earthquakes, some caused by the movement of the magma itself and some tectonic.
+The Kilauea volcano erupted again over the weekend of May 19th and experts say the volcano has now entered a steady state of eruption.
+There are multiple lava streams emptying into the Pacific Ocean and over 20 fissures have opened, spewing lava and dangerous sulfur dioxide into the air.
+Hundreds of structures, many of them homes, have been destroyed by lava thus far and a critical access point for thousands of residents, Highway 137, is now breached by lava flow and more evacuation orders are in place.
+The island is also experiencing thousands of earthquakes, some caused by the movement of the magma itself and some tectonic.
 The largest quake was a M6.9 on Friday, May 4th.

 Contact us about our Global Cat Response services.